Silvano14/Silvano-Website/README.md

 Run the command:
 ` flutter run lib/main.dart `

-In this way you can see the website in a Chrome or Edge Browser.
+Now you can see the website in a Chrome or Edge Browser.

 ## Authors